Lulu Pinkus: Career

 a year later.
 She also appeared in the television miniseries Against the Wind, Cop Shop and Chopper Squad in 1978.
-She also performed with the Australian Performing Group at the Pram Factory.
+She also performed with the Australian Performing Group at the Pram Factory and as part of the Hoopla Foundation's reading of the play Freaks in 1978.
+She performed in a Melbourne production of Snoo Wilson's The Everest Hotel alongside Jillian Archer and Helen Hemingway in June of the same year.
 Following this came her first major role, a storyline spanning 11 episodes (of which she appears in 9) in the cult soap opera Prisoner playing Melinda Cross.
 Melinda, a university friend of Karen Travers (Peta Toppano), is arrested when she attempts to blackmail a married university lecturer with whom she had been having an affair.

 She made her feature film debut that same year in the post-apocalyptic film Mad Max (1979), one of several Prisoner cast members to appear in the film.
 Her brief role was as the Nightrider's punky girlfriend.
 She also had supporting roles in the thrillers Thirst (1979) and Snapshot (1979).
 She continued working in television starring in the miniseries The Last Outlaw (1980), the television movie Intimate Strangers (1981) and guest starred on Bellamy and A Country Practice between 1981 and 1982.
 Her last role was in the film A Slice of Life (1983).

 She was the associate producer of Young Einstein (1988), in which she made a cameo appearance, and married Yahoo Serious on 22 January 1989.
 Following her marriage to Serious, she became involved in all his later film projects.
 She wrote and co-produced, as Lulu Serious, Reckless Kelly (1993) and Mr. Accident (2000).
 She was also the film's music coordinator and casting director.
 In May 2007, it was reported that Pinkus and Serious had separated.
 In February 2008, she appeared at an art exhibition in New South Wales.
 Her collection was considered unconventional combining pop culture "with religious imagery & fairy tale motifs".